Last updated: 22nd December 2014

 Miners don’t just use the transactions in a block to generate a hash.
 Some other pieces of data are used too.
 One of these pieces of data is the hash of the last block stored in the blockchain.

 Because each block’s hash is produced using the hash of the block before it, it becomes a digital version of a wax seal.
 It confirms that this block – and every block after it – is legitimate, because if you tampered with it, everyone would know.

-If you tried to fake a transaction by changing a block that had already been stored in the block chain, this would change that block’s hash.
-If someone checked the block’s authenticity by running the hashing function on it, they’d find that the hash was different from the one already stored along with that block in the block chain.
+If you tried to fake a transaction by changing a block that had already been stored in the blockchain, that block’s hash would change.
+If someone checked the block’s authenticity by running the hashing function on it, they’d find that the hash was different from the one already stored along with that block in the blockchain.
 The block would be instantly spotted as a fake.

-Because each block’s hash is used to help produce the hash of the next block in the chain, tampering with a block would also change the next block’s hash.
-So tampering with a block would make the subsequent block’s hash wrong, too.
+Because each block’s hash is used to help produce the hash of the next block in the chain, tampering with a block would also make the subsequent block’s hash wrong too.
 That would continue all the way down the chain, throwing everything out of whack.

 Competing for coins

 So, that’s how miners ‘seal off’ a block.
 They all compete with each other to do this, using software written specifically to mine blocks.
 Every time someone successfully creates a hash, they get a reward of 25 bitcoins, the blockchain is updated, and everyone on the network hears about it.
 That’s the incentive to keep mining, and keep the transactions working.